 - other information that the authority considers necessary to enable them to determine the application.

-- a map of the land that is subject to the planning obligation.
+In addition to the completed for the application must be accompanied with a map of the land that is subject to the planning obligation.

 Next steps